 Pay TDS on property online

 The e-payment facility for TDS on property involves a hassle-free process that allows you to pay the necessary amount from your bank account.
 However, to use this facility, you should have the net banking feature activated on your account.
-The account should also be associated with authorised banks as mentioned in the official website of NSDL-TIN.
+The account should also be associated with authorised banks as mentioned in the official website of TIN-NSDL.

 Steps to pay TDS on property online